front-end-foundations/FlexNav/README.md

 -->

-Since `event.target` is read-only we cannot use it to add a class to the link we click on with `event.target.class = "active";`.
+`event.target` is [read-only](https://developer.mozilla.org/en-US/docs/Web/API/Event/target).
+We cannot use it to set a class on the link we click on.
+I.e., This will not work `event.target.class = "active";`.

-Let's use `classList` again to add a class to the link we click on:
+Let's use [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) again to add a class to the link we click on:

 ```js
 var tabs = document.querySelectorAll("nav a");